dkuspawono/bootsharp/README.md

 Bootsharp is SSL.com's official theme for Bootstrap.
 Bootsharp is to be used with bootstrap-sass v3.
 It is not yet compatible with Bootstrap v4.

 ##Excluded components
-The following components are not included in Bootsharp:
+The following components are not officially supported in Bootsharp:
  - Jumbotron
- - Tooltips
- - Popovers
  - Carousel

 ##How to build

 Bootsharp requires NPM to run tasks.

- - `npm run build` compiles with source maps
+ - `npm run build` compiles docs to optimized static files
- - `npm run dist` compiles minified without source maps
+ - `npm run dist` compiles docs to optimized static files and starts server
- - `npm start` compiles and watches for changes
+ - `npm start` compiles docs, starts server, watches for changes

  As an alternative, you can load `_variables.scss` and `_bootsharp.scss` into a bootstrap loader.